Jenny Campbell

 Jennifer Bernice Campbell (' Sproson; born 5 October 1961) is a British entrepreneur.
 She bought YourCash Europe Ltd from RBS in 2010.
-She was a "Dragon" in Series 15 and 16 of the UK's Dragons' Den, between 2017 – 2019.
+She was a "Dragon" in Series 15 and 16 of the UK's Dragons' Den, between 2017 and 2019.

 In 2010, Campbell bought Hanco ATM systems from the Royal Bank of Scotland and subsequently renamed the business as YourCash.
 YourCash is an independent automated teller machine (ATM) provider with operations in Belgium, Ireland, the Netherlands and the UK.
 Campbell sold the business in 2016.
 Before YourCash acquisition, she had worked with the Royal Bank of Scotland Group for 32 years in various roles, including sales, operational, change, risk and management.

 Career

 Campbell left school at 16 to join NatWest as a cash-counter and cash point filler.
 She attended a night school to study banking and then got a job in NatWest's head office in London.
 Following the RBS takeover of NatWest in 2000, Campbell was given a senior role in the operational integration of the two banks.